gavanderhoorn/motoros2/doc/troubleshooting.md

 ```

 *Solution:*
-Check the following robot parameters on the teach pendant:
+Check the following robot parameters on the teach pendant and make sure they are set to the values shown here:

 - S2C1103 = 2
 - S2C1117 = 1